rondevs/threewp/readme.txt

 - Custom Bundle Integration: Enqueues the Three.js library and essential addons using a custom bundle file, avoiding reliance on a CDN.
 - Easy Setup: Straightforward installation and activation process.
 - Custom Integration: No built-in shortcodes or settings; users add their own Three.js code for full customization.

+== Source Code ==
+The source code for the minified JavaScript bundle file used in this plugin is publicly available at the following URL: https://github.com/rondevs/threejs-custom-bundler

 == Installation ==